Oil gains after choppy trade, U.S. Aug crude expires above $50

 "We see further weakening in RBOB structure with nearby futures testing the $1.85 support level again within the next couple of sessions," Jim Ritterbusch, president at Ritterbusch & Associates in Galena Illinois, said in a note.

-U.S. gasoline stocks were expected to have risen 900,000 barrels last week, according to analysts surveyed by Reuters ahead of weekly inventory reports.
-[EIA/S]
+U.S. gasoline stocks were expected to have risen 900,000 barrels last week, according to analysts surveyed by Reuters ahead of the weekly industry and government inventory reports due, respectively, late Tuesday and on Wednesday.

 Crude oil stocks were expected to have fallen 2.3 million barrels.